 How to Handle Change Orders Without Losing Money

 Here is a story we hear at least once a week.
 A contractor finishes a kitchen remodel.
 The client asked for a few extras along the way: an additional outlet, upgraded hardware, a different tile pattern that cost more.
 The contractor said yes to each one because the client was standing right there and it felt easier to just handle it.
 No paperwork.
 No written approval.
 Just a handshake and "we will figure it out."
 The final invoice comes in $4,200 over the original estimate.
 The client pushes back.
 "That is not what we agreed to."
 And technically, they are right.
+Heading into the spring 2026 building season, this is still the single biggest reason contractors lose money on jobs they technically did everything right on.

 Scope changes are inevitable.
 Every job has them.
 The question is not whether changes will happen, but whether you have a system to handle them without losing money or trust.